 - 1.1 Kirklees College is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its services.
 This statement sets out the preventative steps that the college is taking (and intends to take) to avoid the risk of modern slavery occurring within college services. - 1.3 The college is a further education college that employs approximately 900 staff, operating in the United Kingdom.
-Each year we work with around 14,000 learners. - 1.4 The college has an annual turnover of £45 million of which approximately £11.4million is spent on goods and services to support the running of the college.
+Its core business is teaching a learner population of approximately 14,000. - 1.4 The college has an annual turnover of £41 million of which approximately £10.4million is spent on goods and services to support the running of the college.